FHS-Creative-Technologies/template-latex-thesis/README.md

 To switch the language of the document go to the top of main.tex and change the document class options:

 * `english`
 * `ngerman`

+## Template usage

 The document adapts text of the title page, affidavit and references according to the language chosen.

 Files to change for your paper: